-11 Causes of Rubber Plant Leaves Turning Brown and Solutions
+11 Causes of Rubber Plant Leaves Turning Brown and their Remedies

-Rubber Plant or Rubber Fig leaves may turn brown due to a number of reasons which include improper watering, pests, root-rot, high temperatures, insufficient light, improper feeding among others.
+Rubber Plant (Rubber Fig) leaves may turn brown due to improper watering, pests infestations, root-rot, high temperatures, insufficient light, improper feeding, poor soil, being root-bound, age among others.

-Brown leaves in Rubber Plant are an indication that the growing conditions are not right.
-Below we have discussed 11 causes of brown leaves in Rubber Fig. Keep on reading for more on these causes and how to fix them.
+Brown leaves in your Rubber Plant are an indication that the growing conditions are not right.
+Below we have discussed 11 causes of brown leaves in Rubber Plant.
+Keep on reading for more on these causes and how to fix them.

-Reasons why Rubber Plant Leaves are Turning Brown their Remedies.
+11 Reasons Rubber Plant Leaves are Turning Brown & Solutions

 1. Overwatering